Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 In the rest of the proof, we are assuming besides that $a_1\geq 3$ and $t\geq 2$.
 We will use Kuo condensation in Lemma \ref{kuothm1} to show that the expressions on both sides of (\ref{halfeq3}) satisfy the same recurrence.
 Then the theorem follows from by the induction principle.

 We first work on the recurrence for the tiling generating function of $Q_x$ on the left-hand side of (\ref{halfeq3}).
 We consider the dual graph $G$ of the region $R$ that is obtained from $Q_x$ by filling the first dent by an up-pointing unit triangle.
 The region $R$ now has one more up-pointing unit triangles than down-pointing triangles.
 We apply Kuo condensation in Lemma \ref{kuothm1} to $G$ with the four vertices $u,v,w,s$ corresponding to the shaded unit triangles in Figure \ref{Fig:Semitwodent8}.
-In particular, the $u$-triangle is the up-pointing triangle at the upper-left corner of $R$, the $v$-triangle is the up-pointing triangle at the position $a_1$ (the previous position of the first dent in $Q_x$), the $w$-triangle is the up-pointing triangle right above the maximal cluster of $t$ dents at the bottom of $R$, and the $s$-triangle is the down-pointing triangle at the lower-left corner of $R$.
-Assume besides that the position of the $w$-triangle is $\beta$.
+In particular, the $u$-triangle is the up-pointing triangle at the upper-left corner of $R$, the $v$-triangle is the up-pointing triangle at the position $a_1$ (the previous position of the first dent in $Q_x$), the $w$-triangle is at the last non-dent position on the right side of $R$, and the $s$-triangle is the down-pointing triangle at the lower-left corner of $R$.
+Let $\beta$ denote the the position of the $w$-triangle.

 Figure \ref{Fig:Semitwodent9} tells us that the product of the tiling generating functions of the two regions in the top row is equal to the product of the tiling generating functions of the two regions in the middle row, plus the product of the tiling generating functions of the two regions in the bottom row.
 Working on the removal of forced lozenges (whose weights are all 1) as in shown the figure, we get the recurrence: